Commercial Real Estate Asset Classes: A Complete Guide

 Investing in undeveloped land offers investors the opportunity to participate in future development projects or land banking strategies.
 Land investments require patience and careful consideration of factors such as zoning regulations, infrastructure development, and market demand.

-Land values can appreciate significantly based on factors such as population growth, urbanization trends, and land scarcity.
+Land values may appreciate significantly based on factors such as population growth, urbanization trends, and land scarcity.
 However, investing in land carries inherent risks, including entitlement issues, environmental concerns, and changes in market conditions.

 9. Mixed Use